magicaks/magicaks/setup.md

 After this section you should have the following resources created:

 * Azure AD group called `magicaksadmins`
-* Service principal, `magicaks-terraform`, for provisioning resources
+* Service principal: `magicaks-terraform`, for provisioning resources
-* Service principal, `magicaks-grafana`, for operating Grafana
+* Service principal: `magicaks-grafana`, for operating Grafana
 * Azure storage for Terraform state
   * Resource group: `rg-terraform-state`
     * Storage account: `tfstate[random]`